 Graduate Representation: Ensure your relationship with NYU remains productive and equitable, through the Student Senators Council and through its Committee on Graduate Affairs.

 Space and Equipment Requests: Find out about reserving study spaces in the library; space requests in other University properties are handled individually by the administrators of the building(s).
-Equipment needs are usually taken care of by the individual schools’ pools of resources, such as Steinhardt’s Art Resource Center.
+Equipment needs are usually taken care of by the individual schools’ pools of resources.